 Or maybe you want to ride for free on a bus?
-The 395 Express Lanes will give $15M each year for transit and multimodal improvements.
+The 395 Express Lanes give $15M each year for transit and multimodal improvements.
 The first payment will offer new and enhanced bus service via DASH, OmniRide and Fairfax Connector – so hop on board.

 Does hopping on and off the I-395 HOV lanes feel like muscle memory for you?
-Great news is that the ramps will still flow the same way.
-The only change is that instead of leading you to and from 395 HOV lanes, the ramps will take you to the 395 Express Lanes.
+Great news is that the ramps still flow the same way.
+The only change is that instead of leading you to and from 395 HOV lanes, the ramps take you to the 395 Express Lanes.
 Be on the lookout for signs that’ll help point you in the right direction.

 Whether you carpool, vanpool or slug, if you have 3 or more people and an E-ZPass® Flex, you can drive the Express Lanes for free.
 It’s a great way to get a faster trip and save money.